ptsochantaris/lista/README.md

 ## Usage
 Lista is a generic-typed Swift `Collection` implemented as a simple signle-linked list and conforming to `Codable` for serialising and deserialising.
+It is also `Sendable` and thread-safe.
 It has the expected performance characteristics.
 I find it most useful when implementing stacks and FIFO chains, as well as using it when an unknown (but generally large) number of items needs to be appended serially to a list.
 See the API section below for all the convenience methods provided.
 ```
 let list = Lista<Int>()